hyosung11/Launch-School/Courses/JS129/practice_problems.md

 TESgames.listGames();
 ```

-### 15.7 Use an arrow function to achieve the same result:
+### 15.7 Use an arrow function to achieve the same result

 ```js
 const TESgames = {